AN AFRICAN GLOBAL DIALOGUE

 Format

-The event will include live sessions with experts in moderated discussions, convened by AGD.
-Small, invited audiences will join us for each session, consisting of thought leaders and journalists from South Africa, other parts of Africa and the New South.
+This event featured live sessions with experts in moderated discussions, convened by AGD, and joined by small, invited audiences of thought leaders and journalists from South Africa, other parts of Africa, and the New South.

-All sessions will be broadcast online and publicly, with opportunities for participants to send in questions.
+All sessions were broadcast online for public viewing, with opportunities for participants to send in questions.

 Live